-- Preaching: Revelational prophecy ceased with the completion of the canon, but today "prophesying [is] the proclamation of the written Word of God" (Leslie Flynn, 53; Earl Radmacher, "Spiritual Gifts" tape, CCC; Billy Graham, 139-141; John MacArthur, The Church, 139; Alan Redpath, The Royal Route to Heaven, 142-43; C. K. Barrett, 1 Corinthians, 316). - 2.
-Exhortative Preaching: Non-revelatory prophecy exists today as powerful exhortative-type preaching (Gothard, "Understanding Your Spiritual Gift," 5). - 3.
+- 1. Preaching: Revelational prophecy ceased with the completion of the canon, but today "prophesying has come to mean the proclamation of the written Word of God..."
+(Leslie Flynn, 19 Gifts of the Spirit, 53; Earl Radmacher, "Spiritual Gifts" tape, Campus Crusade for Christ; Billy Graham, 139-141; John MacArthur, The Church, 139; Alan Redpath, The Royal Route to Heaven, 142-43; C. K. Barrett, 1 Corinthians, 316). - 2.
+Exhortative Preaching: Non-revelatory prophecy is evident today in powerful, exhortative-type preaching (Gothard, "Understanding Your Spiritual Gift," 5). - 3.
 Revelational prophecy exists today (Charismatics, Wagner-see definition above, 228).

-4. Any Christian is a prophet who is "telling something that God has spontaneously brought to mind" (Wayne A. Grudem, "Why Christians Can Still Prophesy: Scripture Encourages Us to Seek this Gift yet Today," Christianity Today [16 Sept 1988] 29; cf. Grudem's 1988 book, The Gift of Prophecy).
-His article is reproduced in my Eschatology notes on pages 124-28.
+4. Any Christian involved in "telling something that God has spontaneously brought to mind" (Wayne A. Grudem, "Why Christians Can Still Prophesy: Scripture Encourages Us to Seek this Gift yet Today," Christianity Today [September 16, 1988]: 29; cf. Grudem's 1988 book, The Gift of Prophecy).
+His article is reproduced in my Spiritual Gifts notes, 124-28.

-Since Grudem's view has gained the greatest following recently in both charismatic and non-charismatic settings it deserves closer scrutiny.
-His main points are dangerous-if you believe Grudem then you must believe the following:
+Since Grudem's view has gained the greatest following recently in both charismatic and non-charismatic settings, it deserves closer scrutiny.
+His main points are dangerous-if you believe Grudem, then you must believe the following: